Administered by TIAA

 401k accounts are qualified retirement accounts subject to early withdrawal taxes penalties before age 59&1/2.

-If you are a new or existing employee and would like to deduct monthly 401k voluntary contributions from your pay, you should complete the Salary Reduction Agreement, (form link below) and give the completed form to the payroll administrator at your location.
-You will receive a welcome packet from TIAA-CREF after your first contribution.
+If you are a new or existing employee and would like to deduct monthly 401k voluntary contributions from your semi-monthly pay, you are required to complete the Salary Reduction Agreement, (form link below) and give the completed form to the payroll administrator at your location.
+Be sure to designate a beneficiary when you complete your Salary Reduction Agreement.
+You will receive a welcome packet from TIAA after your first contribution.

 Federal law imposes a limit on the amount individuals may contribute to their 401(k) accounts on a yearly basis.